 The 1980 Eiswein is a sweet dessert wine produced from grapes that have been frozen while still on the vine.
 The sugars and other dissolved solids do not freeze, but the water does, allowing for a more concentrated grape juice to develop.

 The high residual sugar concentration give these wines great ageing properties - we tasted this bottle over two days.
 Served chilled from the fridge after a 4 hour decant.
 The colour is a light-amber with green tinge around the rim of the glass.
 Fresher than another bottle from a different region.
 There are honey notes, apricots and sultana notes on the nose.

-The 1980 Fonseca Vintage Port is rich ruby fading gently at the rim.
+The Fonseca 1980 Vintage Port is a rich ruby colour, fading gently at the rim.
 Scents of spice, raisin and fruit cake.
 Soft, sweet and ever so slightly plump.
-Rich and rounded.
-Flavours of chocolate, spice and Christmas cake.

 Fonseca is one of the great port lodges, producing the most exotic and most complex port.
 It excels in its magnificently complex, intense bouquet of plummy, cedary, spicy fruit and long, broad, expansive flavours.
 With its lush, seductive character, one might call it the Pomerol of Vintage ports.
 When it is young, it often loses out in blind tastings to the heavier, weightier, more tannic wines, but I always find myself upgrading my opinion of Fonseca after it has had 7-10 years of age.